HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/renamingMicroservices.md

 Since both files still exist, a more exact documentation of where both of these microservices are referenced is therefore made.

 Used in, where the microservice/file name also needs to be changed:

+courseedService folder:
 - DuggaSys/microservices/courseedService/changeActiveCourseVersion_courseed_ms.php (ONLY changeActiveCourseVersion_courseed_ms.php IS USED)
+- DuggaSys/microservices/courseedService/updateActiveCourseVersion_courseed_ms.php (ONLY updateActiveCourseVersion_courseed_ms.php is used)

+tests folder:
+- DuggaSys/tests/microservices/courseedService/updateActiveCourseVersion_courseed_ms_test.php (ONLY updateActiveCourseVersion_courseed_ms.php is used)
 - DuggaSys/tests/microservices/courseedService/changeActiveCourseVersion_courseed_ms_test.php (ONLY changeActiveCourseVersion_courseed_ms.php IS USED)

+Other files/folders:
 - DuggaSys/microservices/deprecated_microservices.md (ONLY changeActiveCourseVersion_courseed_ms.php IS USED)
-- DuggaSys/microservices/courseedService/updateActiveCourseVersion_courseed_ms.php (ONLY updateActiveCourseVersion_courseed_ms.php is used)
-- DuggaSys/tests/microservices/courseedService/updateActiveCourseVersion_courseed_ms_test.php (ONLY updateActiveCourseVersion_courseed_ms.php is used)
 - DuggaSys/microservices/Microservices.md (BOTH ARE USED)
 - DuggaSys/microservices/Microservices_inverse_dependencies.md (BOTH ARE USED)
 - DuggaSys/microservices/Microservices Documentation/courseedService.md (BOTH ARE USED)